top of page

 To ensure that heritage games continue to thrive, several strategies can be implemented:

-As you explore the rich tapestry of European culture, consider participating in a local heritage game or event.
-Not only will you have fun, but you will also contribute to the preservation of cultural legacies that define our shared history.
+EXPLORE aims to present the rich tapestry of European culture, and engage audiences via participation in a local heritage game.
+Not only will they enjoy the creative process, but they will contribute to the preservation of cultural legacies that define our shared history.

 Comments